-- Safety risks were assessed and managed in a way that enabled people to participate in the activities they enjoyed. - People told us they were involved in risk assessment and we saw staff worked proactively with people around risk management.
-For example, people told us how staff regularly discussed the risks they may be presented with in the community.
-For example, people told us they were supported to understand the risk that approaching strangers could present and how they should manage this risk. - The provider had systems in place to deal with a foreseeable emergency.
+- Safety risks were assessed and managed in a way that enabled people to participate in the activities they enjoyed. - The home had systems in place to deal with a foreseeable emergency.
 Personal emergency and evacuation plans (PEEPs) were in place in case of an emergency for each person.
 These included details of how each person should be supported in the event of an evacuation. - Where people had long term health conditions, risk assessments and management plans were in place that provided staff with the information they required to keep people safe. - Environmental and equipment checks were regularly completed to ensure the premises and equipment were safe. - Staff reported incidents and accidents were reported in line with the provider's policy and procedure.
 The registered manager investigated incidents and accidents and took appropriate action to prevent further similar incidents from occurring.